 Apologetics is defined as ‘reasoned arguments or writings in justification of something, typically a theory or religious doctrine‘.
 Frequently this term is used in the sense of giving a defense of your faith to outsiders.
 But it can also be useful for believers who have questions about their own faith or who are experiencing periods of doubt.

-This word means to ‘instruct in the principles of Christian religion by means of question and answer, typically by using a catechism‘.
+This word means to ‘instruct in the principles of the Christian religion by means of question and answer, typically by using a catechism‘.
 Think of it as providing training to new believers, providing them with the basics of the faith.

 Having a good understanding of Christian truth makes you a more effective evangelist.
-It helps you to more fully understand the condition of the one you are witnessing to as well as the provision God has made to redeem them.
+It helps you to more fully understand the condition of the one you are witnessing to, as well as the provision God has made to redeem them.

 Theological study is useful for your own development, edification, and understanding of the God who made us and is still working in our lives.
 It is useful in guiding you to help other believers in their own personal growth.
 And it is useful as you introduce others to the gospel.